 No one expects you to discuss every little detail with your team.
-You should have a clear vision of how you’d want things to go but taking suggestions and ideas from your team can never be a bad thing.
-If their thoughts are not on the same track as your goals, explain to them where they are going wrong while painting them the bigger picture.
-Don’t think of involving your team more in the decision making as losing control.
-On the contrary, a study found that involving employees in decision making increased productivity, innovation, and employee moral.
+You should have a clear vision of how you’d want things to go, but taking suggestions and ideas from your team is never a bad thing.
+If their thoughts are not on the same track as your goals, stop and reset!
+And get everyone on the same page.

 Resource planning software will help you to map out your team’s assignments, track project progress and draw your attention to possible problems.
-If you pick a web-based software, your team can have access to it from any device and the updates you make to the plans will be live the second you make them.
-You’ll also have a better overview of your teams’ doings.
+If you pick web-based software, your team can have access to it from any device and the updates you make to the plans will be live the second you make them.
+You’ll also have a better overview of what your teams do.

 DO set your team up for success

 There’s a lot that you as a project manager can do, to give your team the upper hand.
 Starting from analyzing the projects that are finished, to allocating tasks to your resources that fit their skill set.

 Learning from your own mistakes is an old mantra but it’s still often forgotten.
 A project isn’t really finished until you haven’t drawn even the smallest drop of wisdom from it.
 Take that wisdom and apply it to the new project you are planning to take on.

 If there were gaps in the communication flow during the last project you were working on, try to understand what went wrong and fix your communication plan according to it.
 Have goals.
 Unclear objectives are one of the biggest contributors to failing projects.
 Make sure that you have enough free resources to complete the project, and whether or not their skills meet the needs of the project.